Shawn0603/TODO-List-Frontend/README.md

 - [ ] 🔐 **User Login & Account System**
   Add a login page where users can register and log in to their own accounts, enabling personalized task lists and future cloud syncing features.

+- [ ] 📊 **Daily Task Completion Visualization**
+  Display simple charts showing how many tasks the user completed each day.
+This helps users track productivity and stay motivated.